dubssieg/rs-pancat-compare/README.md

 # Pairwise edit distance between pangenome graphs

-Program that calculates the distance between two GFA (Graphical Fragment Assembly) files.
+Program that calculates the distance between two pangenome graphs in GFA (Graphical Fragment Assembly) format.
 It takes in the file paths of the two GFA files.
 The program first identifies the common paths between the two graphs by finding the intersection of their path names.
 For each common path, the program reads those and output differences in segmentation in-between them.
 The purpose is to output the necessary operations (merges and splits) required to transform the graph represented by the first GFA file into the graph represented by the second GFA file.

 ![edition algorithm](https://github.com/dubssieg/dubssieg/blob/main/algorithm.gif)

 ## Install instructions:

-(For Linux-based systems only) Find the latest pre-compiled binaries [in the release page here](https://github.com/dubssieg/rs-pancat-compare/releases).
+(For Linux-based systems only) Find the latest stable pre-compiled binaries [in the release page here](https://github.com/dubssieg/rs-pancat-compare/releases).

 (For anyone) Build from source: requires rust and cargo.